 He believes that there’s no hope in life.

 Telling a person who is feeling depressed to have positive thoughts doesn’t work.
-Firstly, humans can’t control what thoughts entered their mind.
+Firstly, humans can’t control what thoughts entered their minds.
 Secondly, even if they do have positive thoughts, they don’t believe them to be true.
 The keyword here is “BELIEVE”.

 Feeling depressed is like someone hits you on the back of your head and one of your muscles called “HOPE” has snapped.

 Depressed people just can’t see hope.